deepin-community/python-flake8/docs/source/internal/option_handling.rst

 approach to discovery and management of files than pep8.
 In pep8 1.5, 1.6, and 1.7 configuration discovery and management was centralized in `66 lines of very terse python`_ which was confusing and not very explicit.
-The terseness of this function (|Flake8|'s authors believe) caused the confusion and problems with pep8's 1.6 series.
+The terseness of this function (|Flake8| 3.0.0's authors believe) caused the confusion and problems with pep8's 1.6 series.
 As such, |Flake8| has separated out discovery, management, and merging into a module to make reasoning about each of these pieces easier and more explicit (as well as easier to test).

-Configuration file discovery is managed by the :class:`~flake8.options.config.ConfigFileFinder` object.
-This object needs to know information about the program's name, any extra arguments passed to it, and any configuration files that should be appended to the list of discovered files.
-It provides methods for finding the files and similar methods for parsing those fles.
-For example, it provides :meth:`~flake8.options.config.ConfigFileFinder.local_config_files` to find known local config files (and append the extra configuration files) and it also provides :meth:`~flake8.options.config.ConfigFileFinder.local_configs` to parse those configuration files.

-.. note:: ``local_config_files`` also filters out non-existent files.

-Configuration file merging and managemnt is controlled by the :class:`~flake8.options.config.MergedConfigParser`.
-This requires the instance of :class:`~flake8.options.manager.OptionManager` that the program is using, the list of appended config files, and the list of extra arguments.
-This object is currently the sole user of the :class:`~flake8.options.config.ConfigFileFinder` object.
-It appropriately initializes the object and uses it in each of

-- :meth:`~flake8.options.config.MergedConfigParser.parse_cli_config`
-- :meth:`~flake8.options.config.MergedConfigParser.parse_local_config`
-- :meth:`~flake8.options.config.MergedConfigParser.parse_user_config`

-Finally,
-:meth:`~flake8.options.config.MergedConfigParser.merge_user_and_local_config`
-takes the user and local configuration files that are parsed by :meth:`~flake8.options.config.MergedConfigParser.parse_local_config` and :meth:`~flake8.options.config.MergedConfigParser.parse_user_config`.
-The main usage of the ``MergedConfigParser`` is in :func:`~flake8.options.aggregator.aggregate_options`.
+Configuration file discovery and raw ini reading is managed by :func:`~flake8.options.config.load_config`.
+This produces a loaded :class:`~configparser.RawConfigParser` and a config directory (which will be used later to normalize paths).

+Next, :func:`~flake8.options.config.parse_config` parses options using the types in the ``OptionManager``.

+Most of this is done in :func:`~flake8.options.aggregator.aggregate_options`.

 Aggregating Configuration File and Command Line Arguments
 ---------------------------------------------------------

-:func:`~flake8.options.aggregator.aggregate_options` accepts an instance of :class:`~flake8.options.maanger.OptionManager` and does the work to parse the command-line arguments passed by the user necessary for creating an instance of :class:`~flake8.options.config.MergedConfigParser`.
+:func:`~flake8.options.aggregator.aggregate_options` accepts an instance of :class:`~flake8.options.manager.OptionManager` and does the work to parse the command-line arguments.

 After parsing the configuration file, we determine the default ignore list.
 We use the defaults from the OptionManager and update those with the parsed